initinfosec/AutoRecon/README.md

 ### Caveat emptor

 * The setup.sh script doesn't have extensive error checking, and most of stdout on installations is suppressed.
-Manually toubleshooting may need to be done on failures.
-Use at your own risk, et al.
+Manual toubleshooting may need to be done on failures.
+Use at your own risk, *et al*.

 ### To-Do

 * Better error checking in script
 * Build function on setup script start that checks for updates to existing installations (and gives options to update)
-* Move enum4linux-ng into required dependencies section for package, or move enum4linux-ng to the _manual_commands.txt file if user chooses not to install it.
+* Move enum4linux-ng into required dependencies section for package, or move enum4linux-ng to the manual_commands.txt file if user chooses not to install it.
+* Move files related to setup.sh to their own subfolder?

 ## Installation: